Vaesea/Adel-Journey/README.md

 - Vaesea (Main creator of the game)
 - SuperTux Team (They made SuperTux, and this game is very inspired by SuperTux)

-## Planned "Sections" of the island
-The "worlds" in this game are called sections.
-Here's the different sections!
-They have 2 levels each.
-- [ ] Industrialized Forest (A forest with many trees... that have all been cut down.
-There's a big factory in this forest)
-- [ ] Coconut Desert (This is where some dangerous moving coconuts are.
-Watch out!)
-- [ ] Frozen Lake (A giant lake that has now been frozen)
-- [ ] Metal Tower (A tall tower that leads to a cloudy sky)
-- [ ] Cloudy Sky (You must go here if you wanna reach the Sky Castle)
-- [ ] Sky Castle (Scary castle, as it's the final world after all)

 The name of the island is Emperor Island, named after Emperor Penguins.
 It also just so happens the main villain is an Emperor Penguin.

 ## How to build the game